Feel-good Jackie Robinson biopic is simplistic but positive.

-42 isn't a perfect film.
-Director Brian Helgeland definitely pulls a bit too hard at the heartstrings with slow-motion shots of little children and audiences watching Robinson play.
-As a result, the movie frequently teeters on the brink of being overly sentimental.
-Despite that, it's entertaining and inspiring -- and, by most accounts, historically accurate.
-Boseman gives a fine, subtle performance as an amazing athlete, a loving husband and father, and a man who knows how to restrain himself, responding to racists and critics on the field, not with his fists.
+This isn't a perfect film, but it's entertaining and, by most accounts, historically accurate.
+But director Brian Helgeland definitely pulls a bit too hard at the heartstrings with slow-motion shots of little children and audiences watching Robinson play.
+As a result, 42 frequently teeters on the brink of being overly sentimental.
+Still, Boseman gives a wonderful performance as an amazing athlete, a loving husband/father, and a man who knows how to respond to racists and critics on the field, not with his fists.

-Ford's performance is over the top, but he believably portrays what drove Rickey's desire to integrate baseball: his business savvy (a black player meant more black fans) and his Christian principles (he's a Methodist who often compares Robinson's trials to those of Jesus).
-Ultimately, the biopic is about both men, not just Robinson, and the movie covers only those first two baseball seasons in Robinson's MLB career.
-Crowd pleasing and uncomplicated, 42 isn't likely to win Oscars, but it's a great pick for families with mature tweens and teens -- whether they love baseball or not.
+Ford's performance is over the top and gets more screen time than strictly necessary for a biopic about a Black icon, but he believably portrays what drove Rickey's desire to integrate Major League Baseball: his business savvy (a Black player meant more Black fans) and his Christian principles (he's a Methodist who often compares Robinson's trials to those of Jesus).
+Ultimately, the biopic is about both men, perhaps to its detriment.
+Crowd-pleasing and uncomplicated, 42 isn't likely to win awards, but it's a great pick for families -- whether they love baseball or not.

 Families can talk about 42's themes and messages.
 Why are Jackie Robinson's accomplishments so significant?
 Can you think of other athletes/public figures who've faced similar challenges?

-How have sports changed since the 1940s?
+How have profesisonal sports in the United States changed since the 1940s?
 Are some of the issues raised in the film still present?